Forced reset trigger: Legality in the United States

 In the United States, under the Biden Administration the ATF released an open letter in March 2022 that some forced reset triggers should be regulated as machine guns under the National Firearms Act.
 This was a followup to a July 2021 cease-and-desist letter sent to manufacturer Rare Breed Triggers, which sued but had its case dismissed without prejudice.

 On July 24th, 2024, district judge Reed O'Connor, from the Wichita Falls division of the United States District Court for the Northern District of Texas, issued a vacatur, under the Administrative Procedure Act, for the ATF's determination that some forced reset triggers are machineguns, finding that the determination was "arbitrary and capricious".
 ATF began returning seized devices while appealing the case to the 5th Circuit, which cited Cargill v.
 Garland.

-In May 2025, the Trump Administration settled the lawsuit, allowing Rare Breed Trigger to continue selling the devices as long as it agreed not to develop one for pistols and to use its patents to prevent infringement that could threaten public safety.
+In May 2025, the Trump Administration settled the lawsuit, allowing Rare Breed Triggers to continue selling the devices as long as it agreed not to develop one for pistols and to use its patents to prevent infringement that could threaten public safety.